 - Simple recipe - 1.
 Create the KConfigXT files representing your settings - 2.
-Slap GUI on top of it, mostly two cases: - QtWidgets based: Inherit from KCModule - QtQuick based: Inherit from KQuickAddons::ManagedConfigModule - QML based GUI code is bundled as Qt resources - Root of the QML script will be a KCM.SimpleKCM or KCM.GridViewKCM - Plasma workspaces have only QML based KCMs (more Plasma Mobile friendly) - It is good form nowadays to also provide a KCModuleData from your plugin - The whole "Highlight Changed Settings" is built on top of i - This will open the door to other features - e.g. better settings search
+Slap GUI on top of it, mostly two cases: - QtWidgets based: Inherit from KCModule - QtQuick based: Inherit from KQuickAddons::ManagedConfigModule - Needs to be completed with a KPackage containing the GUI code - Root of the QML script will be a KCM.SimpleKCM or KCM.GridViewKCM - Plasma 6 aims at having only QML based KCMs (more Plasma Mobile friendly) - QML files will be shipped as Qt resources instead of KPackage - It is good form nowadays to also provide a KCModuleData from your plugin - The whole "Highlight Changed Settings" is built on top of it - This will open the door to other features - e.g. better settings search